Retail Intelligence · Home & Furniture

 NL Market Reshaping

-The Netherlands will emerge more concentrated — IKEA, bol.com, and Beter Bed as the top 3, gap below them is wide
+The Netherlands is likely to emerge more concentrated — IKEA, bol.com, and Beter Bed as the top 3, with a wide gap below

 Fonq's departure leaves a significant gap in the €400–1,200 online furniture segment in the Netherlands.
 Leen Bakker (physical) and JYSK have an opportunity.
 International players (Westwing, Wayfair) may make moves.
 Watch for M&A activity in H2 2026.